garyblankenship/IP.Board-Comments-for-WordPress/readme.txt

 4. The new topic created in the IP.Board forum category

 == Changelog ==

+= 1.2.9 =
+* fixed a minor issue that affected the link text on the IPB forum post side of things

+= 1.2.8 =
+* added a few additional configuration options to the Settings menu for IPB Comments

 = 1.2.7 =
 * setup shop at Github https://github.com/darkness/IP.Board-Comments-for-WordPress